-“Business nowadays is not just about profits and turnover, it’s about social responsibility and giving something back.
+“Business nowadays is not just about profit and turnover, it’s about social responsibility and giving something back.
 Both these awards recognize and applaud the corporate world’s increasing desire to do good work,” media broadcaster Louise Hulland, the event’s guest host, told a 330-strong audience at the Royal Berkshire Conference Centre in Reading.

 As the longest-running business awards in the region, the Thames Valley Business Magazine Awards (TVBMA) was again adapting to reflect its 21st century business community, as it has done throughout its 23 years, added David Murray, founding TVBMA chairman, MD and publisher of The Business Magazine.

 This slightly different ‘voice’ of the vibrant and successful Thames Valley was reflected through the two new company assessment categories – covering projects, campaigns and initiatives that focus on employee wellbeing, workforce engagement, and business’ provision of charity and community resources.

 Several other ’voices’ were heard on the evening thanks to the vocal skills of guest speaker and impressionist Jon Culshaw, who also helped present all nine of the prestigious and much-coveted business awards.

 The chosen charity for the evening was the Alexander Devine Children’s Hospice Service, last year’s Charity of the Year award-winner.
 The charity, supported by BBC Children in Need, and with Theresa May and Sir Michael Parkinson as two of its patrons, is currently building near Maidenhead, Berkshire’s first children’s hospice.
 Donations from the TVBMA guests raised £3,438.